kulkarnipreetam/magic-square-generator/README.md

 - **Customizable Size (n)**: Specify the size (n x n) of the magic square.
 - **Initial Integer (i)**: Choose the initial integer to start the series of consecutive integers.
-- **Solver Selection (s)**: Select from various solvers to solve the linear programming problem to generate the magic square.
+- **Solver Selection (s)**: Select a solver to solve the linear programming problem to generate the magic square.

 ## Usage example